duke-compsci290-spring2018/final-project-team-46/trails/README.md

 CALENDAR:
 -click on event to see details and edit
--click on day to add event
+*click on day to add event
 *add hike scrolls you up?? or opens as modal
 -drag and drop?